handeyeco/Grandbot/guide.md

 - MIDI CC: 117
 - Button: SHIFT + LEFT

-In case of an emergency, panic tries to stop everything and tells all connected devices to stop everything.
+In the case of an emergency, panic tries to stop everything and tells all connected devices to stop everything.

 > [!TIP]
 > When controlled with MIDI CC, CC needs to go below 64 before going above 64.